mainlp/mainlp.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page

-groups: [staff, support, admin, affiliated, visiting]
+groups: [staff, support, admin, affiliated]
 staff:
   title: Staff
   people: